agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 #### Executor

-The Executor component is used to execute the tasks command lines via the DRMAA interface.
+The Executor component is used to execute the tasks' command lines via the DRMAA interface.
 It provides the API for:

 -   Start the execution of the processing components using the specified